Republican lawmaker says public transit dispute holding up U.S. infrastructure bill

 “We’ll have that text.
 It will be out there tomorrow,” Warner told “Fox News Sunday.”

-Senate Republicans blocked a procedural vote to open debate on the measure last week, saying they wanted to see a text of the measure first, although both parties have used "shell" or incomplete bills in the past to get floor action moving. read more
+Senate Republicans blocked a procedural vote reut.rs/372hcOe to open debate on the measure last week, saying they wanted to see a text of the measure first, although both parties have used "shell" or incomplete bills in the past to get floor action moving.

+Reporting by Susan Cornwell and Richard Cowan; Editing by Tim Ahmann and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.